 Introduction to Allen, Texas

 Allen, Texas, in Collin county, is 6 miles N of Plano, Texas (center to center) and 22 miles N of Dallas, Texas.
 The city is regarded as a suburb of Dallas.
-Allen was ranked 20th in the Money Magazine list of the "Best Places to Live in 2008."
 It's situated near the notable Telecom Corridor.
 Residence have easy access to regional transportation.
 High-tech, defense, telecommunications and medical are some of the city's prominent industries.

 The Caddo and Comanche Indians were the original inhabitants.
 Non-natives began to arrive in the 1840's and the Indians moved westward as the settlers arrived.
 Allen was part of the Peter's Colony Land Grant.
 The city was named in tribute to Ebenezer Allen, a former Attorney General for the state of Texas.
 In 1872 the Houston and Texas Central Railroad arrived.
 One of the first Texas train robberies occurred in Allen in 1878.
 The city was incorporated in 1953.
 Beginning with the late 1960's the population increased substantially.